ritza-co/Codecov/coverage-reports-in-vscode.md

 coverage run ./tests/runtests.py --settings=test_sqlite
 ```

-This command uses `Coverage.py` to run the script that the Django repo uses to kick off the test runs with a test database specified by the `--settings=test_sqlite` flag.
+This command uses `Coverage.py` to run the script that the Django repo uses to kick off the test runs, a test database is specified with the `--settings=test_sqlite` flag.

-You will notice the tests being run in your terminal, once they are complete, a new file will have appeared in the root directory of the repository: `.coverge`.
+You will notice the tests being run in your terminal, once they are complete, a new file will have appeared in the root directory of the repository: `.coverage`.
 This file contains the coverage information gathered during the test runs.
 However, in this form the data is not very useful.

 ### Generate Coverage Report